gvwilson/sdxpy/src/func/index.md

 [% inc pat="oop.*" fill="py out" %]

-These functions both refer to a dictionary called `private`, which is another way of saying that they both have reference to the dictionary Python created to represent the closure that has a key `"private"` ([%f func-objects %]).
+When this code runs,
+Python creates a closure that is shared by the two functions ([%f func-objects %]).
+The closure has a key `"private"`;
-They share the data in this dictionary, but nothing else in the program has access to it.
+there is nothing special about this name, but nothing in the program can see the data in the closure except the two functions.
 We could add more keys to this dictionary to create more complex objects, and build an entire system of objects and classes this way.
 {: .continue}